Skip to Main Content

 Michel Roux Jr's influence on the menu at Seasgair follows this logic.
 The five-course set format, served to all guests simultaneously, is itself a Francophile structural choice: it treats the meal as a composed whole rather than a series of individual transactions.
 Canapés on arrival give the kitchen its first opportunity to signal the tonal relationship between French classicism and Scottish provenance, and the set menu format means there is no dilution of that intent by à la carte hedging.
 This is a comparable structural choice to what you find at Le Manoir aux Quat' Saisons, a Belmond Hotel in Great Milton, where the kitchen's classical French identity is similarly expressed through a fixed-format meal rather than a broad menu.

 Among UK country-house restaurants that operate at this price point and formality level, the comparison set includes Restaurant Andrew Fairlie in Auchterarder, the other significant Scottish entry in Michelin-recognised country-house dining.
 Fairlie, with two Michelin stars and a similarly French-influenced approach applied to Scottish ingredients, represents the upper ceiling of what this format achieves in Scotland.
-Seasgair holds Michelin Plate recognition in both 2024 and 2025, a signal that the standard of cooking is considered noteworthy by the guide even without star status.
+Seasgair holds Michelin Plate recognition in both 2024 and 2025.
 For further comparison in the broader UK country-house register, Gidleigh Park in Chagford and Moor Hall in Aughton occupy the same broad tier of formally structured rural fine dining.

 The Fort William Context